 A lifelong Democrat, Jay has earned the Democratic endorsement for all four of his races, and has been a county or state delegate each year since 2008.
 In 2008 he was elected a pledged delegate for President Barack Obama and in 2016 he represented Congressional District 39 as a delegate for Senator Bernie Sanders.
 In 2011 he was selected as the Democrat of the Year for Assembly District 57.

-Deeply vested in the civic institutions that train workers, enhance the business climate, and improve citizenship, he has serves on the Metro Regional Connector Leadership Council, and is a board member of the Asian Pacific American Institute for Congressional Studies.
+Deeply vested in the civic institutions that train workers, enhance the business climate, and improve citizenship, he has served on the Metro Regional Connector Leadership Council, and is a board member of the Asian Pacific American Institute for Congressional Studies.
 He has served on the boards of the Old Pasadena Management District, San Gabriel Valley YMCA, and is a past-President of La Puente Valley Regional Occupational Program and the Asian Pacific Islander School Board Member Association.
 He is also a Truman National Security Project Partner and a Marshall Memorial Fellow.

 As Los Angeles County Supervisor Janice Hahn’s appointee to the Los Angeles County Library Commission, Jay has taken part in the re-openings of the Rowland Heights and Hacienda Heights libraries, the two busiest libraries in the system.
 He was appointed by California Assembly Speaker Anthony Rendon to the California Student Opportunity and Access Program, where he oversees programs that improve academic outcomes and scholarship opportunities for students statewide.